victorsole/massimino/README.md

 # 🛡️ Massimino -

-**Massimino** is a professional-grade, anti-creep fitness platform built to protect personal trainers and clients while enabling evidence-based, NASM-aligned programming.
+**Massimino** is a professional-grade, anti-creep fitness platform built to protect personal trainers and athletes while enabling evidence-based, NASM-aligned programming.
 Our mission is to foster a respectful, secure, and effective training environment for all.

 ## 🎯 Mission

 Massimino creates a zero-tolerance, anti-creep environment for fitness professionals and enthusiasts.
-We actively protect personal trainers and clients from inappropriate interactions while keeping the community focused on health, fitness, and respectful engagement.
+We actively protect personal trainers and athletes from inappropriate interactions while keeping the community focused on health, fitness, and respectful engagement.

 ---